Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals lowered the child support payments from $250 to $200 per child.
 Otherwise, it affirmed the ruling of the lower court.
 This decision was subsequently distinguished by the Arizona Court of Appeals in the appeal of Moser v.
 Moser.

 If you have questions about statements regarding property are binding in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.